o1-labs/o1js/README.md

   - Use TypeScript, and export types from `d.ts` files
   - Code should be auto-formatted with [prettier](https://prettier.io/)
 - The package includes tests
-  - If applicable, tests should demonstrate that the package's methods can successfully run as provable code, i.e., when included in a SmartContract or ZkProgram that is compiled and proven.
+  - If applicable, tests should demonstrate that the package's methods can successfully run as provable code, i.e., when included in a SmartContract or ZkProgram that is compiled and proven
 - Public API should be documented, and [JSDoc](https://jsdoc.app/) comments should be present on exported methods and globals
 - Include a README and LICENSE
-- Comments & README should be in English, American spelling preferred, for consistency.
+- Comments & README should be in English, American spelling preferred, for consistency

 ### Contributing to SnarkyJS core